Unboundedness of zero-cycles on higher dimensional Fano manifolds: Introduction

 Inspired by the work of Colliot-Th\'{e}l\`{e}ne \cite{colliot}, we proved in \cite{voisindelpezzo} the following \begin{theo} Let $S$ be a smooth del Pezzo surface of degree $d_S\leq 3$, where $d_S:={\rm deg}\,c_1(K_S)^2$, defined over a field of characteristic $0$.
-Then any $0$-cycle $z\in {\rm CH}_0(S)$ of degree $d={\rm deg}\,z\geq 21$ is effective, hence ${\rm CH}_0(S)$ is bounded. \end{theo} Colliot-Th\'{e}l\`{e}ne establishes Theorem \ref{theorappeldp} for rational surfaces over a field $K$ of characteristic $0$ having a $K$-point.
-Applying the same method as in \cite{voisindelpezzo}, we will extend in Section \ref{seccomplement} Theorem \ref{theorappeldp} to del Pezzo surfaces of degree $d_S$, with $4\leq d_S\leq 9$.
+Then any $0$-cycle $z\in {\rm CH}_0(S)$ of degree $\geq 21$ is effective.
+In particular, $S$ has bounded ${\rm CH}_0$. \end{theo} Colliot-Th\'{e}l\`{e}ne establishes Theorem \ref{theorappeldp} for rational surfaces over a field $K$ of characteristic $0$ having a $K$-point.
+Theorem C of \cite{CTCoray} states that surfaces fibered in genus $0$ curves over $\mathbb{P}^1_K$ have bounded ${\rm CH}_0$.
+In that case, one can take for $N$ half the number of singular fibers.
+Applying the same method as in \cite{voisindelpezzo}, we will extend for completeness in Section \ref{seccomplement} Theorem \ref{theorappeldp} to del Pezzo surfaces of degree $d_S$, with $4\leq d_S\leq 9$.

-\begin{theo} There exists an integer $N$ with the following property: for any smooth del Pezzo surface $S$ defined over a field $K$ of characteristic $0$, any $0$-cycle $z\in {\rm CH}_0(S)$ of degree $d={\rm deg}\,z\geq N$ is effective.
-In particular, ${\rm CH}_0(S)$ is bounded. \end{theo} Theorem \ref{theocompletdp} proves boundedness of the ${\rm CH}_0$ group of del Pezzo surfaces with a number $N$ which is even independent of $S$.
-The integer $N$ can easily be made explicit as in Theorem \ref{theorappeldp} by examining the numerics case by case, since there are finitely many families of del Pezzo surfaces.
-In the case of smooth projective geometrically integral curves $X$, the number $N$ can be taken to be the genus of $X$, hence depends only on the deformation class of $X$. \begin{rema}{\rm As Colliot-Th\'{e}l\`{e}ne mentioned to me, for del Pezzo surfaces of degree $\geq 5$, it is possible to give another proof of the fact that their ${\rm CH}_0$ group is bounded, building on many beautiful known results on the arithmetic of del Pezzo surfaces of degree $\geq 5$ (see \cite{VA}, \cite{caoyang}, \cite{krashen}, \cite{chernousov}).
-It is likely that one can even prove that they are uniformly bounded as above with a better bound than the one obtained here.} \end{rema}
+\begin{theo} There exists an integer $N$ with the following property: for any smooth del Pezzo surface $S$ defined over a field $K$ of characteristic $0$, any $0$-cycle $z\in {\rm CH}_0(S)$ of degree $\geq N$ is effective.
+In particular, $S$ has bounded ${\rm CH}_0$. \end{theo} Theorem \ref{theocompletdp} proves boundedness of the ${\rm CH}_0$ group of del Pezzo surfaces with a number $N$ which is even independent of $S$ and the ground field $K$.
+The proof of Theorem \ref{theocompletdp} will give an explicit estimate for the integer $N$.
+In the case of smooth projective geometrically integral curves $X$, the number $N$ can be taken to be the genus of $X$, hence it depends only on the deformation class of $X$. \begin{rema}{\rm As Colliot-Th\'{e}l\`{e}ne mentioned to me, for del Pezzo surfaces of degree $\geq 5$, it is possible to give another proof of the fact that they have bounded ${\rm CH}_0$, building on many beautiful known results on the arithmetic of del Pezzo surfaces of degree $\geq 5$ (see \cite{VA}, \cite{caoyang}, \cite{krashen}, \cite{chernousov}).
+It is likely that one can even prove that they are uniformly bounded as above, with a possibly better bound than the one obtained here.} \end{rema}